-Dividend policy
+Distribution policy

-In April 2023 the Board of Directors approved the Group's dividend policy.
 The Group aims to provide a sustainable return to shareholders.
-In line with the Group's dividend policy, dividend payments are expected to build prudently and progressively over time, towards a payout ratio in the range of 30-50% of the Group's adjusted recurring profitability.
+In line with the Group's distribution policy, distributions are expected to build prudently and progressively over time, towards a payout ratio in the range of 30-50% of the Group's adjusted recurring profitability, including cash dividends and buybacks.
 Group adjusted recurring profitability is defined as the Group's profit after tax before non-recurring items (attributable to the owners of the Company) taking into account distributions under other equity instruments such as the annual AT1 coupon.
-The dividend policy takes into consideration market conditions as well as the outcome of capital and liquidity planning.
+The distribution policy takes into consideration market conditions as well as the outcome of capital and liquidity planning.
 The distribution level will reflect, amongst other things, the strength of the Group's capital and capital generation, the Board of Directors' assessment of the capital required to implement the Group Strategy and any capital the Group retains to cover uncertainties (e.g. related to the economic outlook) and any impact from the evolving regulatory and accounting environments.